 - 4In addition to disclosing significant events and transactions in accordance with paragraphs 15-15C, an entity shall include the following information, in the notes to its interim financial statements, or elsewhere in the interim financial report.
 The following disclosures shall be given either in the interim financial statements or incorporated by cross-reference from the interim financial statements to some other statement (such as management commentary or risk report) that is available to users of the financial statements on the same terms as the interim financial statements and at the same time.
 If users of the financial statements do not have access to the information incorporated by cross reference on the same terms and at the same time, the interim financial report is incomplete.
-The information shall normally be reported on a financial year-to-date basis. - (a) a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. - (b) explanatory comments about the seasonality or cyclicality of interim operations. - (c) the nature and amount of items affecting assets, liabilities, equity, net income or cash flows that are unusual because of their nature, size or incidence. - (d) the nature and amount of changes in estimates of amounts reported in prior interim periods of the current financial year or changes in estimates of amounts reported in prior financial years. - (e) issues, repurchases and repayments of debt and equity securities. - (f) dividends paid (aggregate or per share) separately for ordinary shares and other shares5.
+The information shall normally be reported on a financial year-to-date basis. - (a) a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. - (b) explanatory comments about the seasonality or cyclicality of interim operations. - (c) the nature and amount of items affecting assets, liabilities, equity, net income or cash flows that are unusual because of their nature, size or incidence.

 4 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
-Prior to substitution, opening paragraph read as under: